 The Maître d’ must also assign stations for service.
 Use the room plan when deciding who will work on what station.
 Each station consists of three tables and will require two waiters.
 There are four stations in total.
 Other duties that must be carried out during service and require a waiter are wash-up (one waiter), bar (one/two waiters) and floaters (one/three waiters).
 Station one and four on a busy day may require an addition waiter when table 12 and 14 are used.
 If this is necessary the additional waiter should be allocated from the floaters.
 Stations and other duties for service are announced at the service briefing at 12.45.
 Waiters will also be allocated to carrying out the End of Day duties.
 These waiters will not serve lunch but will take their lunch at 13.00 returning to the restaurant at 14.00.
 The will then be in-charge of closing down the restaurant once service is finished at 14.15.
 The Maître d’ should assign a supervisor to ensure all the tasks are completed.

 The service briefing takes place everyday at 12.40.
 It is an opportunity for the Maître d’ to explain to the waiters how service will run and what station or duties they will have responsibility over.
-The Head Chef will also join the briefing on Wednesdays and Thursday.
-The briefing allows the waiters and opportunity to ask questions regarding menu, however each waiter must have researched the entire menu in advance.
+The Maître d’ should also highlight any invited guests, their names and what company if any they work for.
+It is also an opportunity to highlight any known dietary requirements of guests.
+The Head Chef will join the briefing to explain how the food will be presented, garnished and any dietary alternatives.
+The briefing is an opportunity for the waiters to ask questions regarding the menu, however each waiter must have researched the entire menu in advance.

 Maître d’ Report